bilims/mcp-sqlserver/README.md

 ---

 **⚡ Ready to supercharge your SQL Server operations with AI?
-Get started today!**
+Get started today!**<!-- Force push fix -->